 Off-smell and off-taste reviews aren't always about flavor

-Reviews like these can align with:
+Reviews like these often align with:

 - Packaging compatibility concerns (interaction with cap liners, resins, inks, or adhesives)